 - Lack of decisive action to implement social distancing and lockdown at an early stage leading to wider spread of the virus

-- White, male, populist leaders (Donald Trump, Boris Johnson & Jair Bolsonaro) who have been reluctant to adopt anti-virus measures and eager to lift lockdown restrictions.
+- White, male, populist leaders (Donald Trump, Boris Johnson & Jair Bolsonaro) who were reluctant to adopt anti-virus measures and eager to lift lockdown restrictions.

 These articles from the Guardian - 100 days, privatisation-1, privatisation-2 and from the Daily Mail look at possible explanations in the UK.

 This presentation from The Brazilian Report gives some of President Bolsonaro's responses to the rising death toll in Brazil.

 President López Obrador of Mexico has different politics but he has shown a similar reluctance to use masks and a similar enthusiasm to lift lockdown restrictions.

 This article from Scientific American, Masks and Emasculation, considers the reluctance of male political leaders to promote the use of masks in public.

 This report from Columbia University examines the extremely high number of avoidable deaths in the US compared to other high income countries.